Enhanced Reporting — Gold Certification

 - Mandatory Enrollments: Full-time, permanent, regular, 12-month positions earning at least the current state minimum wage, and all police officers and paid firefighters (including part-time positions).

-- Optional Enrollments: Temporary or provisional positions (under Civil Service Law), employment of less than 30 hours per week, or less than the standard number of hours for full-time employment as established by the employer for this position, duration of employment for less than one year, or employment on less than a 12-month per year basis, annual compensation less than the state’s minimum hourly wage — currently $11.20 — multiplied by 2,000 hours ($22,200).
+- Optional Enrollments: Temporary or provisional positions (under Civil Service Law), employment of less than 30 hours per week, or less than the standard number of hours for full-time employment as established by the employer for this position, duration of employment for less than one year, or employment on less than a 12-month per year basis, annual compensation less than the New York State’s minimum wage multiplied by 2,000 hours.

 Will non-members have NYSLRS IDs and employment instances?

 Yes.
-All employees who meet mandatory membership criteria, employees who are eligible for optional NYSLRS membership regardless of enrollment status, and retirees should be reported on the enhanced file.
-They will receive NYSLRS IDs and employment instances.
+All employees who meet mandatory membership criteria, employees who are eligible for optional NYSLRS membership regardless of enrollment status, and public retirees should be reported on the enhanced file.
+They will receive NYSLRS IDs and employment instances when you hire (not enroll) them at your location through Retirement Online.
 If an employee is in another retirement system, such as NYSTRS, you do not need to report them to NYSLRS.
 Employees who are not eligible for NYSLRS membership should NOT be reported.

 If we are using the NYSLRS ID moving forward, will we still need to have the registration number for reporting purposes?